 When you’re staring down constitutional law hypos, you have to identify which "tier" of review the court will use.
 It’s the difference between winning and losing:

-And a pro tip: don't ignore the dissents.
+Do not ignore the dissents.
 In Con Law, today’s minority opinion is often tomorrow’s majority.
-Acknowledging where the law is—and where it might be headed—is exactly what professors look for in a top-tier exam answer.
+Acknowledging where the law is and where it might be headed is exactly what professors look for in a top-tier exam answer.

 Leveraging AI for Constitutional Law Mastery

-Let’s be real: the old way of outlining—manually typing 100 pages of notes—is a relic of the past.
-It’s passive and, frankly, exhausting.
-Modern students are using AI to turn that passive reading into active engagement.
+The old way of outlining by manually typing 100 pages of notes is outdated.
+It is passive and exhausting.
+Modern students use AI to turn reading into active engagement.
 Tools like SuperKnowva allow you to stop transcribing and start practicing.

 Bar Exam Prep: Con Law on the MBE and MEE